 • Keep your feet shoulder-width apart

 Something else to keep in mind is the natural rotation of our bodies as we walk.
 Our bodies are crisscrossed with muscles and tendons that help us maintain our balance and momentum while walking.
-When we walk, we are repeatedly setting up and releasing these muscles and tendons like they’re rubber bands.
+When we walk, we repeatedly set up and release these muscles and tendons like they’re rubber bands.
 In a normal walk cycle, our hips and shoulders rotate, but they rotate opposite to each other.
-This means when your right leg is taking a step your left arm is swinging forward.
+This means when your right leg takes a step, your left arm swings forward.
 This is a result of that crisscrossing and helps us wind up for the next step.
-When we take the next step, our muscles are released propelling the body forward.
+When we take the next step, our muscles are released, propelling the body forward.
+The most important thing to remember about walking is that we are not trying to be forceful.
+By following these rules, you will see improvements in your walking posture:

 • Keep your head up and looking forward